stefanfreitag/azure_s3_repository_archiver/README.md

 - enabled versioning of objects
 - enabled encryption using an S3 managed Key
-- disallowing publich access
+- disallowing public access
 - A lifecycle configuration for the archived repositories.
 They transistion through different storage classes
   - Infrequent Access after 30 days
   - Glacier after 90 days
   - Deep Archive 180 days
   - Expiry after 365 days
+- configurable notifications to SNS about uploaded/ expired objects

 The CodeBuild projects are configured as below

 - Logging to CloudWatch
   - Configurable retention period.
 Default is one month.
   - Encryption using customer-managed KMS key
-- Notifications to SNS about uploaded objects

-## Planned Features

-- Tagging of created AWS resources

 ## Prerequisites